kivS/nginx-project-linker/README.md

 Utility tool to create symbolic link for your project's nginx configuration file for deployment

-TODO: hook to lint and fmt on pre-commit

 ## How to use

 - Run directly